 Dubuc served as one of the defence counsel in the trial of Ambroise Lépine in 1873-1874.
 In 1878 he was acclaimed to the House of Commons as a Conservative from Provencher.
 A year later he was appointed to the Manitoba Court of Queen’s Bench, becoming Chief Justice in 1903 and retiring in 1909.
 He served as a Bencher for the Law Society of Manitoba, from 1877 to 1880.
 In 1877, he was a member of the First Convocation of the University of Manitoba.

 He suffered heavy financial losses from land speculation after 1880.
 He was a member of the original council of the University of Manitoba in 1877 and was appointed its Vice-Chancellor in 1888.
 In 1907 he received an honorary doctorate from University of Toronto, and was created Knight Bachelor in 1912.
 In 1912 he was the first French Canadian from Western Canada to be knighted.

-He died at Los Angeles, California on 7 January 1914.
+He died at Los Angeles, California on 7 January 1914 and was buried in the St. Boniface Cathedral Cemetery.
 He is commemorated by Dubuc Street in Winnipeg.
 His papers are at the Archives of the Archbishop of Saint-Boniface and at the Archives of Manitoba.

 Birth registrations, Manitoba Vital Statistics.